Best Acting Schools in the UK: Top 10

 Graduates: Lee Boardman, Christina Cole, Catherine McCormack

 Italia Conti was founded in 1911 and is named after its founder Italia Conti, who was an established female actor at the time.
 This drama school has always provided a modern approach to actor’s training based on the core of traditional skills, which means a strong emphasis on screen acting.
 Many professionals at this school are working in the industry and that equals to great connections after you graduate.
+We suggest you definitely try this school out, as it’s one of the best acting schools in the UK for a very good reason.

 Graduates: Noel Coward, Russell Brand, Leslie Phillips